grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Right."

-"And don't forget to track the _Grackle_ at the same time.
+"And don't forget to continue to track the _Grackle_ at the same time.
 What's the range?"

 "2.3 nautical miles.
 And they are increasing speed now."

 "They're trying to close on us.
-You might be right Gregory."
+Your hunch about ramming might be right Gregory."
 Percy glanced at the battery gauges.
-They were moving fast enough at ten knots that the needles on the battery-charge gauges were dropping.
+They were moving fast enough at ten knots that she could see the needles on the battery-charge gauges dropping steadily.
 Those gauges had passed into the hatched red zone.
 That left only a matter of 20 minutes or so of battery remaining.
 After that, they would be forced to remain stationary or surface --- either way they would be an easy target for a final ramming.

 "Find the _Gnat_ Cassandra.
 Quickly!"

 It was not an easy task.
-While the _Gnat_ created an earth-shaking amount of noise while running diesel on the surface, its small size and tiny electric motor made it nearly invisible under water.
-And even though it was relatively quiet, the noise from the _Prospect's_ electric motors at this speed also drowned out much chance of hearing a target as small as the _Gnat_.
+While the _Gnat_ created an earth-shaking amount of noise when running diesel on the surface, its small size and tiny electric motor made it nearly invisible underwater.
+And even though it was relatively quiet, the noise from the _Prospect's_ electric motors at this speed also drowned out most of the possibility of hearing a target as small as the _Gnat_.
 The only way it could be done was by carefully filtering the _Prospect's_ motor noise out, and then somehow landing the sonar mics precisely on the bearing of the _Gnat_.
 Cassandra flipped filters on and off, and adjusted the fine-control dials carefully.
 Eventually she managed to limit the noise wash from the _Prospect_ to a degree that gave her some sense she might be able to hear her way around it.

 She scanned and scanned, back and forth.
 All the way around the bow too, but mostly focusing on the direction behind where she had last heard the little boat moving.
-Her mind was out there, deep in the water behind her, but there was nothing but darkness there.
+Her mind was out there, deep in the water behind her, but there was nothing but darkness.
 She felt like she was blind to everything except for her sense of the _Prospect's_ position, and the _Grackle_ steadily gaining on them.

 Then she heard the faintest rhythmic pumping noise, off to the starboard side.
 It had to be mechanical, and the _Gnat_ was the only other machine in the area.
 She locked in on it, and tracked it carefully for a minute.
 "I've got them Captain Percy.
 30 meters down, almost directly off our starboard side.
-About a quarter mile off."
+Range: about a quarter mile."

 "Excellent.
 They might hear us on ship-to-ship."
 Percy pulled down the mic and called out into the water for Shakes.